Finding housing and accommodation

 • You can’t be asked to pay more than advertised.
 As of December 2022, real estate agents are legally prohibited from soliciting rent offers higher than the advertised price (this is known as rent bidding).

-• Keep copies of all documentation, which should include a written agreement, a condition report, and receipts for any payments you make, such as bond or security deposit and rent.
+• Keep copies of all documentation, which should include a written agreement, a condition report, and receipts for any payments you make, such as a bond or security deposit, or rent.

 • Get the full legal name and residential (or business) address of the person you’re renting from (the property owner, their rental agent, or the leaseholder).
 The full legal name of the landlord and one method of contacting them needs to be provided on your Residential Tenancy Agreement, even if they rent their property through an agent.